Wichita man finds 66-year-old class ring at Riverside Park

 He now has several names of people from different Wichita high schools that were open in 1953, hoping he’s one step closer to finding who the valuable item belongs to.

 Casad says over the years, he’s found items like old metal toys, buttons, a thimble and more.
-But, he said nothing compares to the class ring.
+He said nothing compares to the class ring.

 “Just the thrill of getting out is the biggest part and finding stuff is good,” said Casad.